What is eligibility “churn”?

 How can 12-month continuous eligibility in Medicaid improve care?

-A November 2012 report from the Government Accountability Office found that beneficiaries “reported low rates of difficulty obtaining necessary medical care and prescription medicine, similar to those with private insurance for a full year.”
+A November 2012 report from the Government Accountability Office found that Medicaid enrollees “reported low rates of difficulty obtaining necessary medical care and prescription medicine, similar to those with private insurance for a full year.”
 By comparison, individuals “with partial year health insurance-coverage for between 1 and 11 months-were more likely to report difficulties obtaining needed care, whether covered by Medicaid or private health insurance.
-In calendar years 2008 and 2009, the percentage of Medicaid beneficiaries enrolled for a partial year who reported difficulties obtaining needed medical care was almost double that of full-year Medicaid beneficiaries.” [viii]
+In calendar years 2008 and 2009, the percentage of Medicaid beneficiaries enrolled for a partial year who reported difficulties obtaining needed medical care was almost double that of full-year Medicaid beneficiaries.” [xi]

 Didn’t changes to Medicaid and CHIP in the Affordable Care Act address this issue?